TheTalentCat/website/_posts/2020/February/2020-02-12-What It Means to Think With Logic.md

 Logic has a well defined structure.
 In the same way you can look at a sentence and pick out the nouns, verbs, and punctuation, you can typically know with 100% certainty if a thought or statement is logical.

-Before we go deeper, be forewarned.
+Before we go deeper, be **forewarned**.

-_**You may find that applying logic to your life will take you into unsettling conclusions.**_

-_**The study of logic may cause you to question aspects of your life that you had always assumed.**_
+_**You may find that applying logic to your own life will take you into unexpected realizations.
+The study of logic may cause you to question old assumptions that have been previously unexamined.
+You will come out better, but you will not be the same.**_

-Are you willing to accept the consequences of the pursuit of truth that logic demands?

-You will come out better, but you will not be the same.